MindFreakers/cdn/README.md

 # FreakCDN Library Repository

 [FreakCDN](http://github.com/freakserv/cdn) is the repository mirroring all library assets on [cdn.mindfreakers.net](http://go.c4u.in/cdn), a powerful content delivery network powered by FreakServ Cloud Technlogy & maintained by [MindFreakers Networking](http://go.c4u.in/mfn).
 [Sagar Gulati](http://go.c4u.in/sagar) and [Venkateswaran Selvan](https://twitter.com/MailMeVenkat25) are the developers of FreakCDN.
-Special thanks to [Parth Malhotra](https://www.facebook.com/parthmalhotra3223) for keeping up the security.

 We will host any production version of any library, subject to licence permissions.